Published on: May 8th, 2024

 Just 36 kilometres off the coast of Tanzania, Zanzibar is an oasis of beauty and intriguing history.
 Here you can lounge on pristine beaches, gaze out at the sparkling sea and explore vibrant coral reefs on a snorkelling or scuba diving expedition.

 Apart from its natural wonders, Zanzibar also has a fascinating legacy as one of the Spice Islands.
-Wander through the streets of Stone Town, admiring its eclectic architecture and worldly spirit.
+Wander through the streets of Stone Town, admiring its eclectic architecture and worldly spirit for a truly immersive travel experience.
 The influences of Islamic, Indian and Indonesian cultures are evident everywhere you look, and the city’s spice markets infuse the air with fragrant aromas.

 Imagine a natural paradise of plains, savannah, forests and lakes, enclosed by towering hills that rise hundreds of metres into the sky.
 Now picture yourself atop one of those hills, gazing out at the world’s largest intact volcanic caldera.
 This is exactly what you’ll experience at the Ngorongoro Crater: one of Tanzania’s most popular attractions, and rightly so.